 Prime Minister, Thaksin Shinawatra of Thailand/ Lieutenant General Suharto of Indonesia

-The Prime Minister of Thailand between 2001 and 2006,Prime Minister, Thaksin Shinawatra of Thailand mismanaged and frittered away the country's resources running into bilions.
+The Prime Minister of Thailand between 2001 and 2006,Prime Minister, Thaksin Shinawatra of Thailand, mismanaged and frittered away the country's resources, running into billions.

-Rhe country's Assets Examination Committee indicted him for corruption and other illegal acts, including becoming extraordinarily wealthy after five(5) years in governance.
+The country's Assets Examination Committee indicted him for corruption and other illegal acts, including becoming extraordinarily wealthy after five(5) years of governance.

-Shinawatra went on exile to Britain, when corruption charges were about to be filed against him.
-Whie, sojourning in Britain, he bought the Manchester City Footbal Club for $168 million.
+Shinawatra went into exile to Britain when corruption charges were about to be filed against him.
+While sojourning in Britain, he bought the Manchester City Football Club for $168 million.